 - 1 medium lemon juiced

-Add the blackberry/basil mixture to the sugar mixture along with the Granny Smith apple, and lemon zest.
-Simmer about 45-50 minutes.
+- Add the blackberry/basil mixture to the sugar mixture along with the Granny Smith apple and simmer about 45-50 minutes.

 - If you feel the mixture has not thickened enough, to your taste, you can begin adding some pectin.
 The jam will continue to thicken as it cools.

 - Place the jam in 2 oz. airtight containers and freeze for future use.
 Enjoy on slices of French baguette with a slice of basil and some rich Spanish cheese or English Cheddar.

 Makes: A years’ worth of appetizers when frozen in small Ziploc cups.